It is very important that family and friends know what to do and what to be alert for after someone

 Where to turn

-The best predictor of a future suicide attempt is a previous attempt.
+best predictor of a future suicide attempt is a previous attempt.
+This is why it is important to get help, design a plan

-after an attempt.
-You may be feeling confused and unsure how to talk to your loved one who attempted suicide.
+unsure how to talk to your loved one who attempted suicide.

-Feeling Blue SPC has recently published a helpful resource for people who have experienced a suicide attempt
+Feeling Blue SPC has recently published a helpful resource for people who have experienced a suicide attempt in

-in their family called, After An Attempt: The Emotional Impact of a Suicide Attempt on Families.
+their family called, After An Attempt: The Emotional Impact of a Suicide Attempt on Families.
 This booklet includes

 information, including: